sushrit7/LittleLemonAPI-Django-REST-Framework-Meta-Back-End-Developer-Specialization-Certificate/README.md

 ## Project Structure

 The project is organized into a single Django app named `LittleLemonAPI`.
 Dependencies are managed using `pipenv`.
-Please review the [video tutorial](#) on creating a Django project using pipenv for setup instructions.

-## Functionality and Views

-You have the flexibility to use function-based or class-based views throughout the project.
-Follow the proper API naming conventions, as outlined in the [video tutorial](#) on naming conventions.

 ## User Groups

 Two user groups, namely "Manager" and "Delivery Crew," have been created.
 Utilize the Django admin panel to assign users to these groups.
 Users not assigned to any group are considered customers.
-Refer to the [video tutorial](#) on user roles for more details.

 ## Error Handling and Status Codes

-Ensure proper error handling by displaying error messages with appropriate HTTP status codes.
 Refer to the table below for the list of status codes and their corresponding reasons:

 | HTTP Status Code | Reason                     |
 | -----------------| -------------------------- |